-- 3. ACTION: Consideration and Possible Action To Make Findings To Continue Holding Remote/Teleconference Meetings Pursuant To Assembly Bill 361 - 4.
-ACTION: Approval of Minutes from the April 27, 2022, Finance Committee Meeting (Attachment) - 5.
-ACTION: Consideration and Possible Action to Appoint a Vice Chair to the Finance Committee (Chair Mullin) (Attachment) - 6.
-ACTION: Consideration and Possible Action to Recommend to the Metro Commission/Metro Wastewater JPA Approval of the FY 2019 Exhibit E Audit (Karyn Keze) (Attachment) - 7.
-DISCUSSION: Consideration and Possible Action to Recommend to the Metro Commission/Metro Wastewater JPA Approval of Revision to Sections 2C and 3 of the Invoice Processing and Procedure Policy to Include the MetroTAC Vice Chair (Karyn Keze) (Attachment) - 8.
-Review of Items to be Brought Forward to the Metro Commission/Metro JPA - 9.
-Other Business of the Finance Committee - 10.
+- 4. ACTION: Consideration and Possible Action To Make Findings To Continue Holding Remote/Teleconference Meetings Pursuant To Assembly Bill 361 (Attachments) - 5.
+ACTION: Approval of Minutes from the April 27, 2022, Finance Committee Meeting (Attachment) - 6.
+ACTION: Consideration and Possible Action to Recommend to the Metro Commission/Metro Wastewater JPA Approval of the FY 2019 Exhibit E Audit (Karyn Keze/Adam Jones/MGO) (Attachments) - 7.
+INFORMATION ONLY: Discussion Regarding Composition of Finance Committee (Chair Mullin) - 8.
+DISCUSSION: Consideration and Possible Action to Recommend to the Metro Commission/Metro Wastewater JPA Approval of Revision to Sections 2C and 3 of the Invoice Processing and Procedure Policy to Include the MetroTAC Vice Chair (Karyn Keze) (Attachment) - 9.
+Review of Items to be Brought Forward to the Metro Commission/Metro JPA - 10.
+Other Business of the Finance Committee - 11.
 Adjournment

 The Metro Finance Committee may take action on any item listed on the agenda whether or not it is listed "for action."

-Materials provided to the Metro Finance Committee related to any open-session item on this agenda are available for public review by contacting Karyn Keze (619) 733-8876 during normal business hours.
+Materials provided to the Metro Finance Committee related to any opensession item on this agenda are available for public review by contacting Karyn Keze (619) 733-8876 during normal business hours.